High-speed rail in China: Precursor

-The earliest example of higher-speed commercial train service in China was the Asia Express, a luxury passenger train that operated in Japanese-controlled Manchuria from 1934 to 1943.
+The earliest example of a fast commercial train service in China was the Asia Express, a luxury passenger train that operated in Japanese-controlled Manchuria from 1934 to 1943.
 The steam-powered train, which ran on the South Manchuria Railway from Dalian to Xinjing (Changchun), had a top commercial speed of 110 km/h and a test speed of 130 km/h.
 It was faster than the fastest trains in Japan at the time.
 After the founding of the People's Republic of China in 1949, this train model was renamed the SL-7 and was used by the Chinese Minister of Railways.

 Early planning

 State planning for China's current high-speed railway network began in the early 1990s under the leadership of Deng Xiaoping.
 He set up what became known as the "high-speed rail dream" after his visit to Japan in 1978, where he was deeply impressed by the Shinkansen, the world's first high speed rail system.
 In December 1990, the Ministry of Railways (MOR) submitted to the National People's Congress a proposal to build a high-speed railway between Beijing and Shanghai.
 At the time, the Beijing–Shanghai Railway was already at capacity, and the proposal was jointly studied by the Science & Technology Commission, State Planning Commission, State Economic & Trade Commission, and the MOR.
 In December 1994, the State Council commissioned a feasibility study for the line.

 Policy planners debated the necessity and economic viability of high-speed rail service.
 Supporters argued that high-speed rail would boost future economic growth.
-Opponents noted that high-speed rail in other countries were expensive and mostly unprofitable.
+Opponents noted that high-speed rail in other countries was expensive and mostly unprofitable.
 Overcrowding on existing rail lines, they said, could be solved by expanding capacity through higher speed and frequency of service.
 In 1995, Premier Li Peng announced that preparatory work on the Beijing Shanghai HSR would begin in the 9th Five Year Plan (1996–2000), but construction was not scheduled until the first decade of the 21st century.